Expected changes with Dropbox on File Provider

 Known limitations

 We are actively working to address customer feedback.
-This list will be revised regularly as updates are made to both the File Provider API and Dropbox for macOS on File Provider.
+This list will be revised regularly as updates are made to both the File Provider API and Dropbox on File Provider.

 Dropbox Transfer doesn’t support new macOS packages.